KOKSANG/wildcam/README.md

 - Javascript

 # Usage
-Wildcam requires image processing server to help in recognizing the wildlife species.
+Wildcam requires an image processing server to help in recognizing the wildlife species.
 Therefore, u need to configure app.py on your server in order to run the client, camera-zoo.py on the slave camera.

 # Credits
 @huseinzol05